Ghetto05/ETLSystem/README.md

 - `datetime_DMY_-`: Dates in the `dd-mm-YYYY` format
 - `datetime_MDY_-`: Dates in the `mm-dd-YYYY` format
 - `datetime_YMD_-`: Dates in the `YYYY-mm-dd` format

+Appending the tag `§REQUIRED` after a data type marks the column to be required.<br/>
+Any row without a value for the column will be discarded before saving.